patflynngithub/mock-kafka-pipeline/README.md

-### If everything runs successfully (according to the text output), you can look in the image_database/ directory for the "stored" images and in the image_events/ directory for the image event description text files.
+### If everything runs successfully (according to the text output), you can look in the image_database/ directory for the "stored" images, in the image_event_database/ directory for the image event description text files, and in the image_event_alerts/ directory.

 You can empty the *image_\** directories (except for image_original/) using the following command: